dubo-dubon-duponey/docker-filebeat/README.md

 You can then simply "label" the appropriate container to hint to the right module to use.

-For coredns specifically, you should start your coredns container with the following labels:
+For CoreDNS specifically, you should start your CoreDNS container with the following labels:

 ```
 co.elastic.logs/enabled=true